chaconlab/IMOD/TUTORIAL.md

 EE   -1  5 3.8 6
 XX   -1  1 3.8 6
 </pre>
 <p>Each line represents an inverse exponential function.
-First column specifies the SS.
+The first column specifies the SS.
 For example, "HH" indicates that both atoms should belong to residues with a-helix SS.
-By default SS identifiers are: "H" helix, "E" strand, and "C" coil; and any pair of them is allowed.
-Second column specifies the topology.
+By default, SS identifiers are: "H" helix, "E" strand, and "C" coil; and any pair of them is allowed.
+The second column specifies the topology.
 Here topology represents the sequential distance between two residues; for example, if our protein sequence were ...A<span style="text-decoration: underline;">G</span>KT<span style="text-decoration: underline;">L</span>V..., the topology between underlined residues would be 3.
-Remaining columns define the inverse exponential functional parameters: k, x0 and p, (see the table above).</p>
+The remaining columns define the inverse exponential functional parameters: k, x0 and p, (see the table above).</p>
 <p>The wildcards for SS and topology are "XX" and "-1", respectively.</p>
 <p>By default, the SS is computed internally, but any user defined SS can be provided using the --ss option:</p>
 <div class="box-note">imode 1ab3.pdb -P 2 --func funcTSS.txt --ss 1ab3.ss -o imodeTSSE</div>
 <p>For example, you can use DSSP to compute SS (<a href="files/1ab3.dssp">1ab3.dssp</a>) and with the aid of <a href="files/dssp2ss.pl">this</a> simple Perl script you can convert it into our SS file format (<a href="files/1ab3.ss">1ab3.ss</a>)</p>
 <div class="box-note">perl dssp2ss.pl 1ab3.dssp 1ab3.ss</div>
 <p>Our SS file format (<a href="files/1ab3.ss">1ab3.ss</a>) is a simple two column ASCII file.
 The first column corresponds to the sequence index, and the second one to a single-character SS identifier.  </p>

-<p align="left"><a name="P_TOP"></a>Customize potential energy by topology only.</p>
+#### Customize potential energy by topology only

 <p>The basic command for topology is:</p>
 <div class="box-note">imode 1ab3.pdb -P 2 --func funcTOP.txt -o imodeTOP</div>
 <p>The topology functions file (<a href="media/files/funcTOP.txt">funcTOP.txt</a>) is:</p>